DLibatique/CLAS199-S20/_pages/4-grading.md

 The guidelines for submission of all media-based creative projects are listed under the appropriate headings.

 You may submit up to **one (1) creative project per quarter of the course** according to the following deadlines:
-- Creative Project #1: 2/28
+- Creative Project #1: 2/28, 5pm
-- Creative Project #2: 3/27
+- Creative Project #2: 3/27, 5pm
-- Creative Project #3: 4/24
+- Creative Project #3: 4/24, 5pm
-- Creative Project #4: the date of the final exam
+- Creative Project #4: the date of the final exam, 3 hours after the end time of the final exam

 If you miss a creative project deadline, you will not have the opportunity to make it up later unless you use three tokens, so please plan accordingly and be proactive in informing me if you think you'll miss a deadline.